Biography

 We kept rafts at Sutton's pond on the Lynn river.
 There were turtles in Sutton pond, but they were very difficult to catch, because they were very wary and skitterish.
 The turtles would sun themselves on a log, teasing us.
 We'd would slowly stalk them, but at the last minute the turtles would plop onto the water and scuddle away underwater.
 Occasionally I'd catch one, at the price of soaking my clothes (Sutton Pond was nearly a swamp; just downstream of the Simcoe Sewage plant), a small price to pay for such a wonderful pet...

 The photo is me, 17 years old, with the 9 rank Karn-Warren (1919) pipe organ I installed in my unfortunate parents' home.
-It happened when they where foolish enough to take a vacation and leave me home alone...
+It happened without consent, when they where foolish enough to take a vacation and leave me home alone.
+I baught it for $100 from a closing church in London, Ontario.
+I brought I home in pieces, on a roof rack of my parent's car!
+I took backroads to avoid attracting the interest of the police.

 As a teenager, I studied organ performance with Dr William Murphy, Brantford; Lancing MacDowell, London, and Douglas Bodle, Toronto.
 I also studied musical theory, harmony, counterpoint, analysis and history.
 I learned choral direction and organ performance at the Royal Conservatory in Toronto.